-Danielle McGuire's first book, At the Dark End of the Street: Black Women, Rape and Resistance—a New History of the Civil Rights Movement from Rosa Parks to the Rise of Black Power, was published by Knopf in 2010.
+Danielle McGuire's first book, At the Dark End of the Street: Black Women, Rape and Resistance—a New History of the Civil Rights Movement from Rosa Parks to the Rise of Black Power, was published in 2011.
 Set between 1940 and 1975, At the Dark End of the Street is the first full-length book to show that in the “tradition of testimony and protest” African American women’s resistance to the ever-present threat and reality of white on black sexual violence galvanized local, national and even international outrage and sparked larger campaigns for racial justice and human dignity.
 The stories of black women who fought for bodily integrity and personal dignity hold profound truths about the sexualized violence that marked racial politics and African American lives during the modern civil rights movement and it grounds the civil rights movement in the link between the personal and political, an understanding that African American women shared long before second-wave feminists reached the same conclusion.
 If we understand the role rape and sexual violence played in African Americans’ daily lives and within the larger freedom struggle, we have to reinterpret, if not rewrite, the history of the civil rights movement.
 At the Dark End of the Street does both, upending traditional narratives and chronologies of the movement by placing black women and their experiences at the center of the struggle where they belong.

 Her second book project will investigate the ways in which ordinary people experienced the 1967 Detroit racial uprising.
 She will use the murder of three African American men by police at the Algiers Motel and their subsequent trials as the main narrative thread to investigate larger themes central to the uprising, especially police brutality and racial discrimination in the urban North.
 Her research on the uprising will build upon the work she has already done to illuminate the ways in which racialized violence threatens democracy, how fears about interracial sex serve as catalysts for violence, and the ways in which violence can spark campaigns for justice.
 It will also add to the rich scholarship on the African American freedom struggle in the North, the growing field of Black Power Studies, the new genre known as the “Long Civil Rights Movement,” and the history of police violence and mass incarceration.
 More importantly, she hopes that a book filled with intimate, personal narratives will make a complex national story more immediate and accessible to academic and popular audiences and that it will profoundly affect communities that are still struggling with these memories to achieve racial justice and reconciliation.